Continuous Delivery and Deployment

 Continuous Delivery is the game of delivering features to Production whenever a change is made.
-It shortens the feedback, and even the payment cycle, because you are delivering product more frequently.
-Because the steps are run multiple times a Sprint, teams need to automate all of the steps along the way to deployment.
+It shortens the feedback and even the payment cycle, because you deliver the product more frequently.
+Because the steps are run multiple times a Sprint, teams need to automate all of the steps to deployment.

-The application is built and its automated test suite is run.
-In many organizations, it may be promoted through a staging environment where a wider suite of integration tests are performed.
+The application is built, and its automated test suite is run.
+In many organizations, it may be promoted through a staging environment where a wider suite of integration tests is performed.

 In some organizations, a human (or the Product Owner 😉) decides with each build if enough additional value has been created to be worth deploying.
 This approach tends to be a sub-optimization.

-Along with the feedback benefits, Continuous Delivery also reduces risk since each deployment is smaller and therefore, if there is a problem, it can be rolled back and found more easily.
+Along with the benefits of feedback, continuous delivery also reduces risk since each deployment is smaller.
+Therefore, if there is a problem, it can be rolled back and found more easily.
+Some of the other business benefits: Faster time to market; Able to test product ideas sooner and reduced cost of fixing defects.

 - Benefits of Continuous Testing